tokio-rs/website/content/docs/going-deeper/building-runtime.md

 # }
 ```

-This way, if they are futures to execute, they'll get executed first.
+This way, if there are futures to execute, they'll get executed first.
 Then once
 it runs out of ready futures, it'll look for timeouts to fire.
 This may generate
 some more ready futures (which would get executed next).
 If no timeouts fire,
 the timer computes for how long the reactor can safely block and lets it wait